dr-jts/postgis-patterns/query/query-distance.md

 1. TOC
 {:toc}

-## Find furthest pair of locations over groups
+## Find furthest pair of locations in groups
 <https://stackoverflow.com/questions/70906625/find-the-two-postcodes-furthest-apart-by-district>

 Given a set of locations in multiple groups (e.g. postcodes in districts),